elibroftw/blog.elijahlopez.ca/content/posts/university/cs-489-software-delivery.md

 - Python runtime on the development machine
 - Choice of Python runtime on development machine imposes constraints on the runtime that can be used in production

+## Infrastructure as Code

+- What is configuration?
+  - Networking
+  - Kernel features
+- Application and Middleware
+  - Spring Boot
+    - bean configuration
+    - Component settings
+- httpd:
+  - plugins
+  - documentroot
+  - SSL

+Writing configuration as code.
+Can be stored in a VCS.
+Manage and provision machines using code-like syntax rather tha interactive configuration tools.
+Automatically executed to perform tasks.

+Technologies: puppet, chef, terraform, ansible, SaltStack